MarwanAlsoltany/mighty/SPECIFICATION.md

 ## 6.0.0 Validation Expression Supplemental Features

 There SHOULD be the possibility to provide ways to simplify the Validation Expression to increase its readability and to hook into the process.
-The RECOMMENDED features to implement are (1) the possibility to alias a rule, (2) the possibility create a macro for a set of rules, (3) the possibility to reference any available data in the current context.
+The RECOMMENDED features to implement are (1) the possibility to alias a rule, (2) the possibility create a macro for a set of rules, (3) the possibility to reference any available data in the current context, (4) the possibility to add comments.

 ### 6.1.0 Aliases